-2.4 Pro-only feature: The "Push" panel - pushing out and recording
+2.4 The "Push" panel - pushing out and recording

 This panel allows configuring, controlling and monitoring automated pushes.
 In MistServer terminology, a "push" is a stream being sent to another host or to a file on disk.
 In other words: recordings are a special type of push (a push to disk).